Skyehawk/Optimize_spatial_distribution_over_surface/README.md

 ## Usage

+The Spatial_optimizer.py script contains the necessary finction calls to execute out-of-the-box.
+However, I will highlight a few key areas within the code here (the major finction calls) if you chose to import instead of running standalone.

 ### Generating Test Surface

 You can generate a synthetic surface using the `generate_surface` function.
 This surface mimics real-world terrain and includes both valid and invalid areas (e.g., cliffs, lakes).